MV Alam Pintar and FV Etoile des Ondes collision: Vessels

 FV Etoile des Ondes was a UK-flagged fishing vessel (WH 696) registered in Weymouth, Dorset that had been built by Rolland shipyard, Plougasnou in 1957.
 She was of 40 gross tonnage, 14.5 m long, and built of wood.
 She was owned by David and Ron Simmonds; the skipper was Chris Bibb and the other crew were Matthew Collins, Daniel Bruce and Chris Wadsworth, all from Teignmouth, Devon.

 MV Alam Pintar is a Singapore-flagged and -registered bulk carrier (IMO Number: 9296858) that was built in Yokohama in 2005.
 She is post-Panamax, of 46,982 gross tonnage and 229 m long.
-At the time she was owned by Alam Pintar Maritime (UK) Ltd within the Malaysian Bulk Carriers (Malaysia) Group, operated and managed by PACCShip (UK) Ltd and manned by a Chinese national crew for the most part.
+At the time she was owned by Alam Pintar Maritime (UK) Ltd within the Malaysian Bulk Carriers (Malaysia) Group, operated and managed by PACCShip (UK) Ltd and crewed primarily by Chinese nationals.

 The rescuing vessel was, at the time, the Celtic Link Ferries' vessel MV Norman Voyager.